Make a Green New Year’s Resolution

 Can you carpool, use public transportation or even bike to work a few times a week?
 Changing up your commute routine to work or even the grocery store means less emissions polluting the air.

 Put down the electronics and connect with nature!
 Spending more time outdoors means less energy consumption, and it’s also good for your health and your wallet.

 Making a sustainable new year’s resolution will mean slight changes to your everyday life to make a broader impact on the environment.
-Make 2020 an eco-friendly year for you by taking our green resolution challenge!
+Make this an eco-friendly year for you by taking our green resolution challenge!